 Creating and Issuing the Web Server Certificate Template on the Certification Authority

-Create a security group named SCCM IIS Servers that contains the member servers to install System Center 2012 Configuration Manager site systems that will run IIS.
+First of all create a security group named SCCM IIS Servers.
+This group contains the member servers (SCCM site servers) that will run IIS.
 On the member server that has Certificate Services installed, in the Certification Authority console, right-click Certificate Templates and click Manage to load the Certificate Templates console.

 In the results pane, right-click the entry that displays Web Server in the column Template Display Name, and then click Duplicate Template.